phalcon-orphanage/docs/en/reference/xampp.rst

 .. figure:: ../_static/img/xampp-2.png
 	:align: center

 Copy the file php_phalcon.dll to the PHP extensions.
-We have installed XAMPP at c:\\xampp directory.
-In our case is located at c:\\xampp\\php\\ext
+If you have installed XAMPP in the c:\\xampp folder, the extension needs to be in c:\\xampp\\php\\ext

 .. figure:: ../_static/img/xampp-3.png
 	:align: center

 Edit the php.ini file, it is located at ﻿C:\\xampp\\php\\php.ini.
 It can be edited with Notepad or a similar program.
+We recommend Notepad++ to avoid issues with line endings.
 Append at the end of the file: extension=php_phalcon.dll and save it.

 .. figure:: ../_static/img/xampp-4.png
 	:align: center

-Now it's time to restart the Apache Web Server from the XAMPP Control Center.
+Restart the Apache Web Server from the XAMPP Control Center.
 This will load the new PHP configuration.

 .. figure:: ../_static/img/xampp-5.png
 	:align: center

 Open your browser to navigate to http://localhost.
 The XAMPP welcome page will appear.
-Look and click on the link phpinfo().
+Click on the link phpinfo().

 .. figure:: ../_static/img/xampp-6.png
 	:align: center

-phpinfo() will output a large amount of information about the current state of PHP.
+phpinfo() will output a significant amount of information on screen about the current state of PHP.
 Scroll down to check if the phalcon extension has been loaded correctly.

 .. figure:: ../_static/img/xampp-7.png
 	:align: center